Krypton-Suite/Extended-Toolkit/README.md

 ## 2020-09-01 - Build 2009 - September 2020
 * Support for more framework versions - In addition to supporting .NET Framework 4.5, .NET Core 3.1 and .NET 5, the toolkit can be now used with projects using .NET Framework 4.5.1 to 4.8 inclusive
 * Canary packages are now available
+* Implement extra features for `KryptonToastNotificationWindow`
+* New `csproj` configuration options to support canary/stable NuGet packages

 =======